Helen Edwards Children's Author

 The Rebels of Mount Buffalo by Helen Edwards endorsment

 Welcome!
-My name is Dr Helen Edwards and I'm an Adelaide-based writer who loves to weave stories of nature, magic and history.
+My name is Dr Helen Edwards.
+I'm an Adelaide-based children's author who weaves diverse stories of nature, magic and history.

 A Little Bit About Me!